unixneo/discourse-adplugin/README.md

 This is the NOT official Discourse advertising plugin.
 It is a WIP by neo@unix.com for development.

+This branch strips out all but "house ads" to use with external ad server (like revive, for example).

 ### Cloned from original, official plugin (avoiding PR errors during WIP):

 ### Status: Problem with CORS in dev